Image by G a r r y via Flickr

 I could no more convince myself that the Christian god was real than I could convince myself that my front yard was full of blue grass.
-It is observations like this which lead me to question the degree to which atheism is voluntary.
+It is observations like this that led me to question the degree to which atheism is voluntary.
 Don't get me wrong, I am not claiming that atheism is an involuntary response or somehow predetermined.
-I am merely suggesting that atheism seems less voluntary than many other beliefs.
+I am merely suggesting that atheism seems much less voluntary than many other beliefs.

 Sitting here today, knowing what I know, experiencing what I have experienced, living the life I have led, I am not sure that I could now convince myself to believe in the Christian god or associated dogma even if I desperately wanted to do so.
 It is as if I have passed a point of no return.